-If you see this message when trying to load only certain web sites or pages, it’s highly likely that there are issues with that particular site or page you are trying to visit.
-And unfortunately, there’s not much you can do if there’s a problem with the site or page–other than letting the site owner know of the problem so they fix it.
+If you see this message when trying to load only certain websites or pages, it’s highly likely that there are issues with that particular site or page you are trying to visit.
+And unfortunately, there’s not much you can do if there’s a problem with the website or page–other than letting the site owner know of the problem, so they fix it.

 If you experience Safari’s message, a problem occurred with this web page

 FOLLOW ALL STEPS IN ORDER, ONE AFTER THE OTHER

 - Close all open apps by double pressing the Home button or swiping up on the Home Gesture Bar then swipe up on all open apps

 - Clear your browser’s history and website data by going to Settings > Safari > Clear History and Website Data